travetto/travetto/module/schema/README.md

 travetto: Schema
 ===

-This module provide validation for schemas.
-This is achieved using the following:
+This module provide validation for data schemas.
+The module uses AST transformations to modify `class`es at runtime, to annotate with types, and whether or not fields are required/optional.
+Additionally, for constraints that are not immediately discernable, the following are available:

   - Class level
      - `@Schema` defines a class to be a validated, will auto detect schema from typescript annotations

   - Decorator based definition of Mongoose validators as well as general metadata
      - `@Field` defines a field that will be serialized (if not using auto `@Schema()`)
      - `@Require` defines a required field